Certificate of Financial Responsibility (COFR) in 2025 (Important Details Explained)

 When is a Certificate of Financial Responsibility required?

-A Certificate of Financial Responsibility is typically required in situations where a driver has been involved in certain traffic violations or has had their license suspended or revoked.
+A Certificate of Financial Responsibility for insurance is typically required in situations where a driver has been involved in certain traffic violations or has had their license suspended or revoked.
 It is often mandated as a condition for reinstating a suspended or revoked driver’s license.

 What does a Certificate of Financial Responsibility show?